2025 Saint Helena Island shooting: Businesses and organizations

 On October 15, a local businessman offered a $5,000 reward for information that helped to apprehend the suspects.
 Later, another local businessman, in conjunction with the Crime Stoppers of Beaufort County, offered a $10,000 reward for information that led to the arrest of a suspect.

 The Penn Center, which is located south of the bar on the same road, and other groups have worked to preserve Gullah culture and identity in the region and prevent gentrification.
 The center released a statement which said that they would not "stand by" as violence afflicted the community which they had worked with for 163 years and that they believed "that our collective strength and resilience will guide us through these dark times".
 The Penn Center announced that there would be more security personnel deployed during the annual Heritage Days events and that they would put a cap on the number of parade floats allowed to stay within the allotted one hour time frame for the parade.
 On November 8, the parade was held, and a moment of silence was held after the conclusion of festivities to honor the slain victims of the shooting.

+On July 4, 2026, a mass shooting on Hilton Head Island in which eight people were injured and four of the suspects were also from Saint Helena Island renewed discussion about gun violence in Beaufort County.
+Sarah Reynolds Green, who runs a summer school program on Saint Helena Island with her husband said that the shootings were "sad" and "telling of the times we’re living in" and "the homes these children are living in".
+Green said that she recognized one of the suspects in the Hilton Head Island shooting and said that if young people believed that the only way to correct injustice was with a firearm, it was a sign of "how far gone our youth are".

+The executive director of the Penn Center, Robert Adams, said of the shootings that more support to "facilitate productive maturation" through anti-violence programs, opportunities for professional growth, and sports facilities were needed.
+The founder of De Gullah St. Helena Island Preservation Project, Sandra Boyd, said that gun violence in Beaufort County was a crisis and that the issue could no longer be met with "passive concern" and required "immediate, unified action".
+Boyd also said that hefty investment into Beaufort County youth was required and called on the entirety of the community to "stand with us in supporting the future of our youth".